Cowboys run over Eagles, take 1st in NFC East with 37-10 win

 Before that, Dallas was the only team in the NFL that hadn’t started a drive on the favorable side of midfield.

-After Wentz fumbled on a sack by DeMarcus Lawrence, and Antwaun Woods recovered, Elliott ran over Jenkins on the next play on what was ruled a 14-yard score before replay showed his knee down at the 1.
-Elliott scored on the next play.
+After Wentz fumbled on the sack by Lawrence, and Antwaun Woods recovered, Elliott ran over Jenkins on the next play, then scored from the 1 after this initial TD was overturned.

+“It starts with me,” Pederson said.
+“This is one of those games that I take personal from that standpoint.
+I’ve got to get that fixed.”

+The Cowboys answered the only touchdown from Eagles — Wentz’s 28-yard pass to Goedert — when Prescott faked a handoff to Elliott from the 1 and threw to a wide-open Blake Jarwin in the end zone for a 21-7 lead.

 Elliott, the last back to get 100 yards against the Eagles, did it again on 22 carries.
 The two-time NFL rushing champion is averaging 115 yards in five games against his division rival.
 It was his fourth 100-yard game of the season.